Elections in China: Local People's Congresses

 A list of voters posted in a neighbourhood in Shenzhen, Guangdong.
 April 11, 2014.

 Under the electoral law of 1 July 1979, nomination of candidates for direct local elections (in counties, townships, etc.) can be made by the CCP, the various other political parties, mass organizations, or any voter seconded by at least 10 other voters.
 The final list of electoral candidates must be worked out through "discussion and consultation" or primary elections, which officially is conducted by an election committee in consultation with small groups of voters; though the candidates are chosen by CCP officials in practice.
-Election committee members are appointed by the standing committees of the people's congresses at the corresponding level.
+Election committee members are legally appointed by the standing committees of the people's congresses at the corresponding level.
 The process used for competitive races is known as the "three ups and three downs" (三上三下, sān shàng sān xià).
 According to the Chinese government, the "three ups and three downs" process is supposed to operate as follows: